gongf05/machine-learning-mini-project/README.md

 The other file "MiniFlow/main.py" is a driver function to predict the housing price using the miniFlow prototype.

 This project tries to implement mini-tensorflow from the scratch to understand the mechanism under the hood in depth. "

+### * Basic Image Classification using Tensorflow 11/23/2017

+"tf_mnist_classificatio"

+This project makes use of basic tensorflow techniques to classify the images in MNIST dataset.
+This tiny project has most elements of a typical machine learning flow, which is good study case for beginner.